Single points of failure ensure chaos

 Responsible for implementing the club philosophy at all levels below first team.
 It is expected that future first-team coaches will develop within the coaching system.

 Working closely with the strategy team, analysts, and coaching staff to identify and recruit players who could improve the first-team.
 Developing individual development plans with the player development team to maximise the player’s potential and value.
+Planning exit strategies for players who will not be good enough or are overpaid given their performance levels.

 And finally all these should be supported by: